ES 1. Assess and monitor population health

 To inform its strategic plan for preventing prescription drug misuse (also known as SPF-Rx), the Massachusetts Department of Public Health’s Bureau of Substance Addiction Services (BSAS) is working closely with the Massachusetts PMP to analyze data on the number of individuals in the Commonwealth receiving prescription drugs and reported to the PMP from 2016 to 2021.
 The data will be disaggregated by zip code (or county, if zip code is not possible) and by gender, payment type, and age group.
 BSAS will also examine patterns in the number of prescription drugs disaggregated by days of supply, amount/patient, and solid quantity reported.

-The proposed data analyses will help BSAS identify prescribing patterns of medications with high misuse potential—most notably opioids, central nervous system depressants (like benzodiazapenes), and stimulants.
+The proposed data analyses will help BSAS identify prescribing patterns of medications with high misuse potential—most notably opioids, central nervous system depressants (like benzodiazepines), and stimulants.
 It will also help to identify patterns of potential prescription drug misuse (e.g., inappropriate prescribing and multiple provider episodes) by geographic location, as well as factors associated with prescribing patterns and potential misuse such as gender, age, and insurance coverage (as a proxy for socioeconomic status).

 These data, triangulated with other sources of information (e.g., literature review, interviews and focus groups with key informants, analysis of other sources of state and local data) will help to identify populations defined by geography or other factors that may benefit from more intensive or tailored interventions to be defined in the state’s SPF-Rx.